Figures and statistics

 As is logical, procedures that are categorised as ‘severe’ must provide serious justification in advance to the Ethics Committee.
 Studies requiring a relatively high number of severe experiments relate to research on the immune system, infectious diseases, and nerve diseases, or they are part of multisystemic studies.
 Here we find a large number of serious illnesses that are still poorly understood or difficult to treat.

 Despite what is suggested in the above-mentioned legal definition of animal testing, many animal ‘experiments’ included in the statistics for Ghent University are also non-invasive and cause minimal discomfort.
-These include, for example, ultrasound tests on cattle, fitness tests on racehorses, and palpation exercises for veterinary students.
+These include, for example, ultrasound tests on cattle, fitness tests on racehorses, and experiments on animal nutrition.

-Degrees of severity of animal experiments at Ghent University from 2014
+Number of experiments versus severity degrees at Ghent University

-In 2023, some 10% of animal experiments at Ghent University were conducted on animals that did not come from a breeder registered and approved in the EU.
-This figure varies greatly by animal species (e.g. 3% for mice, 46% for rabbits, 99% for dogs, 100% for horses).
+In 2024, some 10% of animal experiments at Ghent University were conducted on animals that did not come from a breeder registered and approved in the EU.
+This figure varies greatly by animal species (e.g., 3% for mice, 83% for dogs, 93% for horses).

 Wild animals